sfigg/commercialization-public/design/device-experiences/OEM-identity-protection.md

 A secure MOR bit prevents certain memory attacks so this is necessary for Credential Guard.
 For more information, see [Secure MOR implementation](https://docs.microsoft.com/en-us/windows-hardware/drivers/bringup/device-guard-requirements).

 ##Multi-factor authentication
+Two-step verification is a method of authentication that requires more than one verification method and adds a critical second layer of security to user sign-ins and transactions.
+For more information, see [What is Azure Multi-Factor Authentication?](https://docs.microsoft.com/en-us/azure/multi-factor-authentication/multi-factor-authentication)
 ##Multiple user profile

 ##User account control